 There are also plans to grow electric vehicle charging capacity in Essex.
 Our Park and Ride sites have provided electric vehicle charging facilities since they opened in 2006.
 Britain's first all-electric car charging forecourt opened in Braintree in Essex in December 2020.
-There are currently over 1,600 charging points in the East of England with over 800 points in Essex.
+The Council continues to work to deliver the Essex Electric Vehicle Charge Point Strategy which was adopted in summer 2024.
+The strategy aims to have "the right charger in the right place".

-10. Risk Management
+15. Risk Management